maarcusvinicius/Championship/README.md

 ## 🎡 Functionalities

-- Creation and participation in sweepstakes: Users can create and participate in sports sweepstakes through the web version of the application.
+- Creation and participation in sweepstakes: Users can create and participate in sports sweepstakes through the web version of the application

-- Verification of results: Participants can check and follow the results of the sweepstakes through the mobile version of the application.
+- Verification of results: Participants can check and follow the results of the sweepstakes through the mobile version of the application

-- Authentication with Google login: The project uses authentication with Google login to ensure security and identification of users.
+- Authentication with Google login: The project uses authentication with Google login to ensure security and identification of users

-- Backend in Node.js: The backend of the project is developed using Node.js to provide the logic and data manipulation of the syndicate.
+- Backend in Node.js: The backend of the project is developed using Node.js to provide the logic and data manipulation of the syndicate

-- Focus on Clean Code and TypeScript: The project encourages the use of good coding practices and the use of TypeScript for more readable, scalable and maintainable code.
+- Focus on Clean Code and TypeScript: The project encourages the use of good coding practices and the use of TypeScript for more readable, scalable and maintainable code

-- Development with Next.js: The project uses Next.js to develop the web version, taking advantage of features such as server-side rendering (SSR) and static page generation (SSG).
+- Development with Next.js: The project uses Next.js to develop the web version, taking advantage of features such as server-side rendering (SSR) and static page generation (SSG)

-- Improvement in development with Node.js: The project seeks to improve development skills with Node.js, aiming benefits in future projects.
+- Improvement in development with Node.js: The project seeks to improve development skills with Node.js, aiming benefits in future projects

-- Accessible and easy to understand: The project is developed with a focus on accessibility and ease of understanding, providing a pleasant experience for users.
+- Accessible and easy to understand: The project is developed with a focus on accessibility and ease of understanding, providing a pleasant experience for users

 <br />